home-assistant/home-assistant.io/source/_docs/mqtt/birth_will.markdown

 logo: mqtt.png
 ---

 MQTT supports so-called Birth and Last Will and Testament (LWT) messages.
-The former is used to send a message after the service has started, and the latter is used to notify other clients about an ungracefully disconnected client.
+The former is used to send a message after the service has started, and the latter is used to notify other clients about a disconnect or ungracefully lost connection.

 To integrate MQTT Birth and Last Will messages into Home Assistant, add the following section to your `configuration.yaml` file: